wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 5.4 DEV =

+* Added licence files for the *Free* and Pro versions in the nextgen-facebook/licence/ folder.
+* Added a 'Social StyleSheet' metabox on the Social Sharing settings page.
+In the past, NGFB did not come with a stylesheet, but now as an option, you can edit and include one from the Social Sharing settings page.

 = Version 5.3 =

 * Fixed saving of custom Post and Page settings in the Pro version.